rtCamp/nginx-helper/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html
 **Donate Link:** http://rtcamp.com/donate/

 Cleans nginx's fastcgi/proxy cache or redis-cahce whenever a post is edited/published.
-Also does few more things.
+Also does a few more things.

 ## Description ##